openstack-archive/fuel-docs/index.rst

 * With the current (3.1) release Fuel UI (aka FuelWeb) and Fuel CLI (aka Fuel Library) are integrated.
 We encourage all users to use the Fuel UI for installation and configuration.
 However, the standard Fuel CLI installation process is still available for those who prefer a more detailed approach to deployment.
-Even with a utility as powerful as Fuel, creating an OpenStack cluster can be complex, and
-  :ref:`FAQ` covers many of the issues that tend to arise during the process.
+Even with a utility as powerful as Fuel, creating an OpenStack cluster can be complex, and :ref:`FAQ` section covers many of the issues that tend to arise during the process.

-Lets start off by taking a look at Fuel itself.
-We'll start by explaining what it is and :ref:`How-Fuel-Works`, and then move to the process of installation itself.
+Lets start off by taking a closer look at Fuel itself.
+We'll start by explaining :ref:`How-Fuel-Works` and then move to the process of installation itself.